ubc/fantastic-dollop/api/README.md

     pip-sync requirements/base.txt

-Note that since `test.in` pulls in `base.in`, if you update `base.in`, you should compile the test requirements too with:
+Note that since `development.in` pulls in `base.in`, if you update `base.in`, you should recompile the test requirements too.
+To simplify updating the requirement files, a script is provided that'll run the pip-compile commands for you, so you can just run:

-    pip-compile requirements/test.in
+	./build_requirements.sh

 ##### Upgrade Dependencies